 - Anxiety disorders

-Sometimes ERP therapy is done as part of a residential treatment plan and other times on an outpatient basis.
-ERP therapy requires multiple sessions that gradually work to decrease symptoms.
-It is not a miracle cure that works overnight, but rather takes time and effort to retrain the body and brain in how to act and react accordingly.
+ERP therapy can be administered as part of a residential treatment plan or on an outpatient basis, depending on the patient’s needs.
+It requires multiple sessions that gradually work to decrease symptoms.
+It is not a miracle cure that works overnight but instead takes time and effort to retrain the body and brain in how to act and react accordingly.

-Discovering what triggers an anxiety attack, OCD episode, or a desire to abuse substances can be a useful tool in learning how to manage the disorder.
-Those suffering from a substance use disorder (SUD), for example, may have heightened cravings when in certain places, around specific groups of people, or when feeling a certain way.
+Discovering what triggers an anxiety attack, OCD episode, or a desire to abuse substances can be useful in learning how to manage the disorder.
+For example, those suffering from a substance use disorder (SUD) may have heightened cravings when in certain places, around specific groups of people, or when feeling a certain way.

 Dual Diagnosis Care

-Michael’s House staff members are highly specialized in treating co-occurring disorders and utilize various therapy methods that pertain to the individual’s treatment plan.
+Michael’s House staff members are highly specialized in treating co-occurring disorders and utilize various therapeutic methods based on the individual’s personalized treatment plan.
 At our facility, professionals work to teach life skills and healthy coping mechanisms to prevent relapse and provide the necessary tools for a happy and healthy life.

-Michael’s House provides a safe environment with skilled therapists intent on treating the whole person and not just the disorders they may suffer from.
+Michael’s House provides a supportive environment with skilled therapists intent on treating the whole person, not just the disorders they may suffer from.
 Our goal is long-term recovery and a brighter, healthier future.
-We recognize that men and women respond to therapy differently and offer specialized treatment programs that cater to each gender specifically.
-Call today to speak with an admissions coordinator about how to get started.
+Call 760.548.4032 today to speak with an admissions coordinator about how to get started, or reach out online.